amer/resinfra/logging/README.md

 $ filebeat setup -e
 ```

-Filebeat might try to set up dashobards in Kibana.
+Filebeat might try to set up dashboards in Kibana.
 For the default config and the current docker setup this will fail.
 However, this is not relevant for the sake of this poc.

 Once the setup has completed sucessfully, start filebeat.